 Many technical graphs show multiple variables on a single graph.
 One example of this is to use different types of plots on the same graph.
 For instance, you can have a bar chart and a line/scatter plot on the same graph.
 Other users use multiple axes to show widely different variables side by side using the same type of plot.
 Having the ability to show different types of graphs or different scales on the same graph is critical in visual data analysis.
-These graphs are very easy to create in Grapher, with just a little bit of manipulation to the graph.
+These graphs can be easily created in Grapher with a little bit of manipulation.

 Creating stacked graphs

 Stacked graphs are useful when displaying data with significantly different Y scales over the same X data range.
 They can also be used to display the same data in different formats, such as a bar chart and a line plot.
 Instructions for creating stacked graphs in Grapher can be found in the article Create a stacked graph with multiple axes in Grapher

 line/scatter plots on different Y axes.

 Any portion of either graph can be changed to get the desired appearance.
 The X axis is shared between the stacked graphs, so comparisons between graphs is possible.

 Creating overlaid graphs

 Another common way of showing multiple variable graphs is to show the graphs "overlaid" with a shared Y axis or multiple180 Y axes that are on either side of the X axis.
 Our Surfer users are familiar with the thought of creating multiple maps and using an Overlay command to put the maps all onto a single set of axes.
 In Grapher, the Add to Graph commands make adding additional plots or axes easy.
 The article Overlay Two Plots In Grapher? gives instructions for creating two plots that share both an X and Y axis.